Forum Replies Created

 Here is an example of a cover page in MLA format:

-For more help making cover or title pages, visit our title page generator here.3 months, 2 weeks ago Elise BarbeauKeymaster
+For more help making cover or title pages, visit our title page generator here.1 year, 3 months ago Elise BarbeauKeymaster

 The MLA 8 handbook stresses the importance of “containers” in citations.
 You should think of containers as the item or location that holds the source you are citing.
 It is important to cite both of these pieces of information in your citation.